nicki-klexx/pacaur-safe-updater/README.md

 # pacaur-safe-updater
-A little script define versions of packages wich compromise your system and prevent them to get installed.
+A little script to define versions of packages wich compromise your system and prevent them to get installed.

 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.